Ai-Kiwi/cc-Music/README.md

  - add padding for text
  - add doubble buffering to input popup
  - add error screen when failed to find speaker instead of crashing
- - when skipping music it doesnt work with shuffle songs off
+ - skipping music it doesnt work with shuffle songs off
- - fix the lag after you
+ - fix the lag after you close a song

 # contributing
 If you would like to make any changes, please feel free to help out!
 However, make sure to only upload to the development branch.